CarlosPizarroMorales/fullstackopen-submissions/part2/phonebook/README.md

    2. Set `type` to `info`
    3. Implement a setTimeout that make the message lasts for 4 seconds.
    4. `setMessage(null)` to hide notification.

+## Exercise 2.17 - The Phonebook Step 12 (FINAL)
+If you delete a record in db.json and inmediately try to modify its importance in the browser view, you will get a 404 `Uncaught error` in the Console.
+Fix the issue, so the user get an error notification message.

+1. ✅ Implement the same snippet before in `App.jsx::addNewPerson() checked === 3`
+2. ✅ `setMsgType('error')` and `setMessage(proper message...)`
+3. ✅ resetForm, etc, etc..